edinburgh-napier/set09121/lectures/lecture20.md

 - The switch must work out if it can send the data directly to the addressed machine (on the local network) or where it must send it if not.
 - The switch has a lookup table matching the local IP addresses to MAC addresses.
 This is how the switch sees the world.
 - The more switches a packet must pass through, the more hops it makes.
 A packet has a maximum number of hops.
 If it doesn't make it it dies.
-- This is how the entire Internet works (on a simple-level).
+- This is how the entire Internet works (well, kinda).

 ---

-# Transport Control Protocol -- TCP
+# Transport Control Protocol - TCP

 - TCP provides means of breaking down data into separate packets.
 - Each data chunk is given a sequence number to allow the data to be reformed.